coredns/coredns/plugin/metrics/README.md

 With *prometheus* you export metrics from CoreDNS and any plugin that has them.
 The default location for the metrics is `localhost:9153`.
 The metrics path is fixed to `/metrics`.

-The following metrics are exported:
+In addition to the default Go metrics exported by the [Prometheus Go client](https://prometheus.io/docs/guides/go-application/), the following metrics are exported:

 * `coredns_build_info{version, revision, goversion}` - info about CoreDNS itself.
 * `coredns_panics_total{}` - total number of panics.